Your Pictures: Photos from Wales - BBC News

 -

-Evie McCulloch, from Glasgow, was on her first trip to Wales she was introduced to "stunning Rhossili Bay" with Worm's Head in the background.
+The view towards Bangor and Caernarfon from Cwm Idwal just outside Bethesda, Gwynedd.
+Photo by Andy Jones, Pentre, Deeside, Flintshire.
 Please send your digital images using the link below (Your Pictures: Send Your Images) with details of yourself and how you came to take the image.

 -